ibm-cloud-docs/vpc/snapshots_vpc_manage.md

 ## Activity Tracker events for snapshots
 {: #snapshots-vpc-at-events}

-When you initiate activity to create a snapshot, specific Activity Tracker events are generated.
+When you initiate activity on a snapshot, specific Activity Tracker events are generated.
+These activities include creating, listing, modifying, and deleting snapshots.
+For a list of these Activity Tracker events, see [Snapshots events](/docs/vpc?topic=vpc-at-events#events-snapshots).

-* When you create a snapshot, an `is.snapshot.create` event is generated.
-* When you list all snapshots or a snapshot by ID, an `is.snapshot.list` event is generated.
-* When you get details for a snapshot by ID, an `is.snapshot.read` event is generated.
-The name of the snapshot appears in the message when you list a single snapshot by ID.
-* When you modify a snapshot, an `is.snapshot.update` event is generated.
-* When you delete a snapshot, an `is.snapshot.delete` event is generated.
-* When you restore a volume from a snapshot, an `is.snapshot.restore` event is generated.
-You see an `is.volume.volume.create` event that indicates that the volume was successfully created.

 ## Activity Tracker JSON examples for snapshot events
 {: #snapshots-vpc-at-event-examples}